robgineer/SelfDrivingCarND/pid_control/README.md

 ```

 ## Speeding Things Up
 In order to make things a bit more complicated, I have increased the throttle valve value to 0.9.
 This implied an increase of the error correction magnitude and a minor adjustment to the reaction.
-The resulting parameters for higher speeds were:
+The resulting parameters for higher speeds that were working fine for most of the time are:
 ```
 Kp = -0.08
 Ki = 0
 Kd = -3.0
 ```